 What is Sucralose Sweetener Made from?

-Even though it contains no regular sugar and is considered a sugar alternative, sucralose is actually made from regular table sugar and reacts with the chemical chlorine.
-Three of the hydrogen oxygen groups on the sucralose molecule are replaced with three chlorine atoms.
-This change in molecular structure is what makes sucrose its own substance and gives it its properties.
-The process results in a stable artificial sweetener that tastes similar to sugar, but is lower in calories and does not cause blood sugar spikes (x).
+Even though it contains no regular sugar, it’s a sugar alternative.
+Sucralose comes from regular table sugar and reacts with the chemical chlorine.
+On the sucralose molecule, three of the hydrogen and oxygen groups replace three chlorine atoms.
+This change in molecular structure makes sucrose its own substance and gives it its properties.
+The process results in a stable artificial sweetener that tastes similar to sugar but is lower in calories and does not cause blood sugar spikes. (x)

-The sweetener was originally discovered in 1976 by researchers from Tate & Lyle and Queen Elizabeth College in London.
-The scientists discovered that they could modify the structure of sugar to increase its sweetness and reduce calorie count (x).
+In 1976, researchers from Tate & Lyle and Queen Elizabeth College in London discovered the sweetener.
+The scientists found they could modify the structure of sugar to increase its sweetness and reduce the calorie count. (x)

 How Does Sucralose Affect the Body?

-The biggest difference between sugar and sucralose is that sucralose is much sweeter and has a lower calorie count, making it a healthier alternative.
+The most significant difference between sugar and sucralose is that sucralose is much sweeter and has a lower calorie count, making it a healthier alternative.
 According to research, sucralose sweetener may have several different positive effects on the body, including: